JackDai-2791/tang-poem-ai/README.md

-# 🚀 Tang Poem AI - GPT-Style Transformer
+# 🚀 Tang Poem AI - GPT-Style Transformer (Large Dataset)

-A complete implementation of a GPT-style transformer model for generating Tang dynasty poems in Chinese.
-This project includes improved architecture with pre-layer normalization, multiple dataset sizes, and comprehensive training/generation scripts.
+A complete implementation of a GPT-style transformer model for generating Tang dynasty poems in Chinese, optimized for large-scale training on Google Colab with GPU acceleration.

 ## 🎯 Project Overview